4.5.4 Capital requirements and fundraising targets

 - the maximum amount of share capital to be accepted, above which some applications will be refused or scaled back, following the terms set out in the offer document.

 The offer document should state how any funding gap between the minimum amount and the optimum amount will be filled.
-For instance, the gap might be filled by scaling back the investment project, or by raising capital from other sources, normally in the form of debt, or possibly shares.
+For instance, the gap might be filled by scaling back the investment project, or by drawing on institutional investment, normally in the form of debt, or possibly shares.
 The cost of these other sources of capital should be clearly stated, together with an explanation of how this will affect shareholders.
-If the society has entered into an agreement with an underwriter, which will subordinate the share capital of members, this should be fully explained in the offer document.
+If the society has entered into an agreement with an institutional investor, which will subordinate the share capital of members, this should be fully explained in the offer document.

 If the minimum amount is not raised within the time period of the offer, including any extensions, the offer will be deemed to have failed, and applicants who have transferred funds should be refunded.
 The offer document should state the terms of the refund, detailing any administrative charge that may be made.